martin-mariano/MCT8classifier/README.md

 ----

 ### Demo and Instructions for use:
-Jupyter-notebooks are numerated in their order of usage.
+Jupyter-notebooks are listed in the order of use.
 All files needed are provided.

 1-Data pre-processing and Explorative Data Analysis.